Green Smoothie Gourmet

 a slice of chocolate cardamom cake with the whole cake behind it

 This chocolate cardamom cake is perfect when you are looking for a special dessert to serve at an event or if you simple want to up your chocolate cake game.
 Add the whipped chocolate frosting, and you have a showstopper.
-The frosting goes well with other cakes too such as my chocolate fudge cake or even my fluffy vanilla cake.
+The frosting goes well with other cakes too such as my healthy chocolate cake or even my fluffy vanilla cake.

 Jump to: